On creating a slick gap fill maker tool – with Maciej Szwarc

 Finally, Ninja is the only gap fill maker tool I know that limits the teacher’s prep time.
 The product primarily focuses on addressing the needs of teachers, although, of course, we had one eye on the user experience of students as well.”

 5. Can you explain what pedagogical and learning values the Sentence Splitter tool in Lesson Ninja possesses?

 “For the Sentence Splitter tool, the teachers can input or import sentences which can be split at any point with just a single click.
 Sentences can be imported from any source, just like the Gap Generator tool.

 The tool enables the teacher to split words and definitions for students to match up.
 Alternatively, the teacher can split longer sentences and the student has to determine which sentence halves match, looking at discourse markers or other specific structures as clues.

 Again, students receive a link to these matched sets.
 The teacher can also export a task to a PDF and/or print it out.”

-6. How can Lesson Ninja be used to develop students’ speaking skills?
+6. How can teachers use Lesson Ninja to develop their students’ speaking skills?

 “There is a connection between Lesson Ninja and developing students’ speaking skills.